FAQ Topic Areas

 Q: The building/room is locked for my class or event - who do I contact?

 To report a problem with accessing a building for a scheduled class or event, please contact University Police at (916) 278-6000.
-To report a problem with accessing a University lecture facility for a scheduled class or event, please contact Facilities Services Customer Service during regular business hours at (916) 278-6242.
+To report a problem with accessing a University lecture facility for a scheduled class or event, please contact Facilities Management Customer Service during regular business hours at (916) 278-6242.
 For after-hours and weekend assistance, call (916) 278-6000.

 Q: When are campus buildings open?